RishiKakade/ppg_and_ecg_filters/README.md

 ### Other Processing Tools
 ##### QRS Peak Detection
-  - My method of finding R peaks is pretty much returns indicies with ECG measurments of >50mV.
+  - My method of finding R peaks is pretty much returns indicies with ECG measurments of >750uV.
 Theres not really any sense in applying complicated peak detection algs if its a clean signal

 ##### Saturation Correction
-  - My ECG had an upper limit of 50k mV
+  - My ECG had an upper limit of 50k uV

 ##### Moving Median Filter
   - This one is more useful for PPG signals.
 You could use a bandpass+notch but its not realy necessary if you're just trying to compute heart rate or something.
 The R peak detection algorithm works here too, just with a different bound